 Some people may not receive an IVA, and this is purely down to affordability.
 If someone cannot afford to maintain their credit agreements, they may not be able to maintain their IVA repayments.

 Before taking out an IVA, the insolvency practitioner checks that you have enough disposable income to cover your costs of living.

 Although having a negative impact on your credit score, may not stop you from getting declined for a mortgage in Birmingham.
 An IVA offers an alternative to missing future payments or getting further into debt with the creditor.
 The more payments you miss, the more harm you are doing to your credit score.
 Also, the lower your credit score the more deposit you may have to put down.

 When assessing a mortgage application, lenders look at your affordability and other credit agreements, therefore, they will be able to see the IVA on your file.
 Like defaults, they may even be able to why you have been put on an IVA and how much you owe the creditor.
 Depending on various factors, they may decline your application.

 As a Mortgage Broker in Birmingham, we would recommend not applying for a mortgage if you’ve only just been put on an IVA.
 Your lender will not know whether you’re reliable yet or not either.

 Once an IVA has paid off, because you have cleared the debt, you may be more likely to get accepted for a mortgage.
 This is not a guarantee though.

 Your credit score will still likely be lower, which can impact the sort of deals that will be available.
 In Birmingham, we would advise that you seek Specialist Mortgage Advice in Birmingham before applying for any of these products.
 We are very experienced in this field and have advisors that may be able to help.

-If you already have a mortgage, your remortgage options may always open up.
+If you already have a mortgage, you’ll benefit from discussing Remortgage Advice in Birmingham with us, from there we’ll explore your remortgage options.
 Remember, credit can be built up over time and most of the time it’s best to pay off your IVA.